opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 * Key rollover

   You can change the keys used for signing the JWTs directly in your IdP.
-If the Security plugin detects an unknown key, it tries to retrieve it from the IdP, transparent to the user.
+If the Security plugin detects an unknown key, it tries to retrieve it from the IdP.
+This rollover is transparent to the user.

 * Kibana single sign-on